linafaik08/recommender_systems_dlrm/README.md

 ## Objective

-This repository contains the code and notebooks used to train survival models to tackle real-world predictive problems.
+This repository contains the code and the notebook used to train a DLMR model using PyTorch library, [torchrec](https://pytorch.org/torchrec/).
 It was developed as an experimentation project to support the explanation blog posts around survival models.
 For more information, you can find the articles here:

 1. [Part I - Survival Analysis: Predict Time-To-Event With Machine Learning](https://towardsdatascience.com/survival-analysis-predict-time-to-event-with-machine-learning-part-i-ba52f9ab9a46)